portxchange/developer-documentation/sending-data/use-case-port-authority.md

-berth.cancel.portAuthority -- a berth or terminal visit cancellation berth.eta.portAuthority -- an estimate time of arrival at berth or terminal berth.etd.portAuthority -- an estimate time of departure from berth or terminal berth.pta.portAuthority -- a planned time of arrival at berth or terminal berth.ptd.portAuthority -- a planned time of departure from berth or terminal bunkerService.atc.portAuthority -- an actual time of beggining of bunkering service bunkerService.ats.portAuthority -- an actual time of end of bunkering service bunkerService.cancel.portAuthority -- a cancellation of bunkering service pilotBoardingPlace.eta.portAuthority -- pilotBoardingPlace.pta.portAuthority -- pilotDisembarked.at.portAuthority -- pilotOnBoard.at.portAuthority -- port.ata.portAuthority -- an actual time of arrival at port port.atd.portAuthority -- an actual time of departure from port port.cancel.portAuthority -- a port visit cancellation port.eta.portAuthority -- an estimage time of arrival at port port.etd.portAuthority -- an estimate time of departure from port tugsStandby.et.portAuthority -- tugsStandby.at.portAuthority -- tugsNoMoreStandby.et.portAuthority -- tugsNoMoreStandby.at.portAuthority --
+berth.cancel.portAuthority -- a berth or terminal visit cancellation berth.eta.portAuthority -- an estimate time of arrival at berth or terminal berth.etd.portAuthority -- an estimate time of departure from berth or terminal berth.ptd.portAuthority -- a planned time of departure from berth or terminal bunkerService.atc.portAuthority -- an actual time of beggining of bunkering service bunkerService.ats.portAuthority -- an actual time of end of bunkering service bunkerService.cancel.portAuthority -- a cancellation of bunkering service pilotBoardingPlace.pta.portAuthority -- a planned time of arrival at pilot boarding place pilotDisembarked.at.portAuthority -- an actual time of pilot disembarkage pilotOnBoard.at.portAuthority -- an actual time of pilot getting on board port.ata.portAuthority -- an actual time of arrival at port port.atd.portAuthority -- an actual time of departure from port port.cancel.portAuthority -- a port visit cancellation port.clearance.portAuthority -- a port clearance event port.eta.portAuthority -- an estimage time of arrival at port port.etd.portAuthority -- an estimate time of departure from port tugsFromBerth.reportnumber.portAuthority -- a number of tugs assisting outbound movement from berth or terminal, requires number of tugs in the event context tugsNoMoreStandby.at.portAuthority tugsNoMoreStandby.et.portAuthority tugsStandby.at.portAuthority tugsStandby.et.portAuthority tugsToBerth.reportnumber.portAuthority -- a number of tugs assisting an inbound movement to berth or terminal, requires number of tugs in the event context
 ```
 // TODO: check if the list is full, it should contain movements at least